cncf/landscape2/README.md

 ```

 > [!IMPORTANT]
-> Without the credentials required to collect data from external services (GitHub, Crunchbase, etc) the resulting site won't contain all the information available on the CNCF demo site.
-In this case, we didn't provide them intentionally, so we were warned about this in the command output (see WARN entries).
+> Without the credentials required to collect data from external services (GitHub and Crunchbase) the resulting site won't contain all the information available on the CNCF demo site.
+In this case, we didn't provide them intentionally, so we were warned about it in the command output (see WARN entries).

 ### Serving a landscape